Disability Support Worker Resume Guide + Tips + Example

 Pair your resume with a matching cover letter

-• Use measurable achievements to describe your abilities and experience in disability support worker
+• Use measurable achievements to describe your abilities and experience as a disability support worker.
+For example, “Provided emotional support to 15 clients with disabilities, leading to improved relationships with family and friends.”

-• Use action words to make an impact on your disability support worker resume.
+• Use action words such as “facilitate,” “advocate” and “coordinate” to make an impression.

 • Use keywords from the job description throughout your disability support worker resume.